Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

-In Subsection \ref{ss6.3} we introduce a relation of {\em weak precedence} $\preceq$ (resp. {\em precedence} $\prec$) between pairs of points in $(M, \Sigma)$ defined by the existence of a connecting {\em wind curve} (resp. an {\em $F$-wind curve}), namely, a curve with velocity included in the region (resp. the interior of the region) allowed by $\Sigma$.
+Section~\ref{causaltoRiemann} is devoted to the applications of the SSTK viewpoint to the geometry of wind Riemannian structures.
+This follows the spirit of \cite{CapJavSan10, FlHeSa13} in the stationary case, where the spacetime viewpoint allows one to find properties for Randers metrics (see \cite[Section 5]{CapJavSan10} or, for example, the section 5.3.4 in \cite{FlHeSa13}).
+In the case of wind Riemannian structures this viewpoint becomes crucial due to the appearance of certain singularities in the Finslerian elements.
+Indeed, it offers neat interpretations which permit to solve technical problems and serves as a guide for different developments.
+Subsection~\ref{ss6.1} develops direct consequences of the previous results: (1) a full characterization of the $\Sigma$-geodesics as either (a) geodesics for $F$ or $F_l$, or (b) lightlike pregeodesics of $-h$ in the region of strong wind, up to isolated points of vanishing velocity (Theorem~\ref{minimizers}; the last possibility refines the result for any wind Finslerian structure in Theorem~\ref{extregeo}) and (2) a characterization of completeness and w-convexity in the spirit of Hopf-Rinow theorem (Proposition~\ref{c63}).
+However, in Subsection~\ref{ss6.2} a subtler application on $(M,\Sigma)$ is developed.
+Indeed, the same spacetime may split as an \sstk in two different ways (Lemma~ \ref{fsplitting}), yielding two different Fermat structures (Proposition~\ref{changedf}).
+These structures share some properties intrinsic to the \sstk spacetime and their consequences for the wind Riemannian structures associated with each splitting are analyzed.
+In Subsection~\ref{ss6.3} we introduce a relation of {\em weak precedence} $\preceq$ (resp. {\em precedence} $\prec$) between pairs of points in $(M, \Sigma)$ defined by the existence of a connecting {\em wind curve} (resp. an {\em $F$-wind curve}), namely, a curve with velocity included in the region (resp. the interior of the region) allowed by $\Sigma$.
 Such a relation can be characterized as the projection of the causal (resp. chronological) relation on the corresponding \sstk (Proposition~\ref{esalva}).
-This allows us to prove results on existence of minimizing and maximizing connecting geodesics (Theorems~\ref{compactcase} and \ref{lake}, Corollary~\ref{maxZermelo}) and of closed geodesics for $(M,\Sigma)$ (Theorem~\ref{prop:closedgeo}).
-In particular, Theorem~\ref{compactcase}, Corollary~\ref{compactcase2} and Corollary~\ref{maxZermelo} (see also Remarks \ref{zermelosolu}) and \ref{rsummaryZ}) provide the full solution to Zermelo navigation problem: \begin{quote} {\em For any wind Riemannian structure, the metric $h$ in \eqref{eh} --or \eqref{hagain}-- defines a natural relation of weak precedence (resp. precedence) which is essentially determined by the causal (resp. chronological) relation for the metric $-h$ where it is Lorentzian (i.e., in the region of strong wind).
-Such a relation is equal to the relation $\preceq$ (resp. $\prec$) which determines if a point $x_0$ can be connected with a second one $y_0$ by means of a wind (resp. $F$-wind) curve.
-Moreover:
+This allows us to prove results on existence of minimizing and maximizing connecting geodesics (Theorems~\ref{compactcase} and \ref{lake}, Theorem~\ref{maxZermelo}) and of closed geodesics for $(M,\Sigma)$ (Theorem~\ref{prop:closedgeo}).
+In particular, Theorems~\ref{compactcase},~\ref{maxZermelo} and Corollaries~\ref{compactcase2},~\ref{rsummaryZ} provide the full solution to Zermelo navigation problem: \begin{quote} {\em For any wind Riemannian structure, the solutions of Zermelo problem are pregeodesics of $\Sigma$.
+The metric $-h$ in \eqref{eh} defines a natural relation of weak precedence $\preceq$ (resp. precedence $\prec$) which determines if a point $x_0$ can be connected with a second one $y_0$ by means of a wind (resp. $F$-wind) curve; when the wind is strong, i.e. $M=M_l$, $-h$ becomes Lorentzian on all $M$ and the relation of weak precedence (resp. precedence) coincides with the natural causal (resp. chronological) of $-h$.
+Then: